“Let the lover be disgraceful, crazy,

 I was told this is a bold statement.

 How?
 How is it a bold statement when sex and its own very particular language is one of the most important forms of communication between lovers?
 In Islam, if you don’t have sex with your partner for three months, you’re technically considered divorced.
 This is how critical it is.

-Me, I want a man who I physically can’t move away from.
-Like every time we’re in the room, I want to find myself next to him without even realizing what happened or how we got there.
+I want a man who I physically can’t move away from.
+Like every time we’re in the room, I want to find myself next to him without even realizing what happened or how I got there.
 I want that invisible pull of chemistry that is Allah’s voice pointing the way.
 I want to come home to him every day after work and pull him in for snuggles quietly onto the couch without saying a word so that both of our batteries can recharge.

 Dearest seven readers, are we fighting?
 Am I too much the romantic fool?

 I am usually a rational person, but often find myself wanting to pick up heavy objects and throw them around a room when I am made privy to the following: That someone has been blessed enough to partner, but they don’t appreciate it.
 That they don’t wake-up and choose their lover every single day – this being a key factor in a successful healthy relationship.
 (As Muslims, we are asked to remember our love for Allah five times a day; I believe that we absolutely must do the same with our lover.
 Daily daily daily.
 Else, a chasm is created and the taking for granted, and the letting go kick-in.
 I believe once you detach from a lover, there is no reattachment.
 Hurts run too deep and few are truly able to let go and move forward.)

 I mean.
 How exciting is it to wake up to someone every morning?
 To have your neck nuzzled, your shoulder kissed, your hair held as a gentle way to wake up?
 How amazing is it to roll over and curl into someone?
 How can we take for granted waking up and finding next to us someone we really really like and laugh with and play with and have fun with?